 If you’ve followed the advice in part one, part two and part three of this series, it’s now time for the final piece of the puzzle – evaluating how your program is working, and coming up with some strategies to make it even better in the future.

-So your workplace health program is up and running.
-Staff seem to like it, and you’ve had some positive feedback from your organisation’s leaders too.
+So your workplace health program is up and running by partnering with local health experts such as the Texas dental professionals, you should be sure to check out the Dental assistant tuition here.
+Staff seem to like it, and you’ve had some positive feedback from your organization’s leaders too.

 While it may feel like the program is proving a success, the only way to know for sure is through evaluation.

 Considering the time and investment that can be put into a healthy workplace program, it’s essential to conduct a thorough and objective evaluation.
 The main reasons for this include to:

 - Assess whether or not the program is meeting its goals and objectives;

 - Be accountable to program stakeholders – staff participants and management;

 - Identify any problems and how they might be fixed;